blocknine0/geomacro-oracle/CONTRIBUTING.md

 # Contributing

 Thanks for taking the time to look at Geomacro.
-This project is built and iterated on inside [Lovable](https://lovable.dev), with two-way GitHub sync.

 ## Ground rules